TACL: our Technical Assistance Coordination Library – is very simple to use. There are many easy ways to search and filter your results:

 Sort: After you receive a list of search results, you will see sort options on the left.
 You can sort by relevance (most relevant resources will display first) or by date (most recent resources will display first).

-Filter: After you receive a list of search results, you will see sort options on the left under sort.
+Filter: After you receive a list of search results, you will see filter options on the left under sort.
 You can filter by format, subject(s), date, TA center, Transportation Research Thesaurus (TRT) terms, and/or tags.
 With format, TA center, and date, you can only choose one option at a time, but for the others, you can choose multiple filters to obtain more results from your original search.
 For example, if you performed a keyword search for mobility management data and received 11 results, you could filter by the format of case study to see 3 results of case studies about data.
 Then, if you only wanted to see resources that were published since 2019, you could further filter to see only those.

 Full-text: You can access the full-text of each TACL resource from the results list or within the result.
 Click on View Item and the resource will open in a new window.
 When you are viewing the details page about the resource, you can click on any of the subjects to find related resources on that subject.